CALL (800) 863-5312 TO SPEAK WITH A CAR ACCIDENT INJURY ATTORNEY FOR FREE

 1. Seek Medical Attention

-If you are involved in a car accident, you should seek medical attention as soon as possible.
-Even if you are experiencing no discomfort or pain, you should still visit a healthcare professional to avoid developing subsequent injuries.
-Experts report that a delayed onset of pain in any injury caused by a traumatic collision is common.
-In addition to the more obvious health and safety benefits, visiting a medical professional may also help you create an official medical record of your injuries that can be referred back to if you later wish to explore your available legal options.
+If you are involved in a car accident that causes back pain, you should seek medical attention immediately after the accident.
+Even if your injuries appear minor, you should still visit a healthcare professional to evaluate your well-being after the accident.
+Experts report that delayed onset of pain in any injury caused by a traumatic collision is common, especially with those injuries involving back pain.
+Visiting a medical professional may also help you create an official medical report of your injuries that can be referred back to if you later wish to pursue your legal options.

 2. Document the Incident